 The guidelines were developed by the Women’s Preventive Services Initiative (WPSI), a panel of experts created in 2016 by the American College of Obstetricians and Gynecologists through a cooperative agreement with the Health Resources and Services Administration (HRSA).
 WPSI reviews preventive services guidelines for women every two years, or more frequently if emerging topics necessitate expert review.
 The panel’s recommendations become finalized when accepted by HRSA.

 The benefits of breastfeeding are well documented, including reduced risks of many chronic diseases among infants, health benefits for mothers, and healthy bonding between infants and mothers.
-Despite these benefits, only one in four infants are exclusively breastfed as recommended for the first six months of their lives.
+Despite these benefits, only 1 in 4 infants are exclusively breastfed as recommended for the first six months of their lives.
 Ensuring that breastfeeding persons have the equipment and supplies needed to successfully breastfeed is an important public health goal.

 Efforts to promote breastfeeding have been an integral component of Healthy Active Arkansas, a statewide initiative of public and private partners to increase the number of Arkansans who are at a healthy weight.
 The initiative prioritizes breastfeeding through the following strategies: